Skip to main content

 3. Under Clients, click Migrate.

-You will need to decide which Clients you would like to migrate and assign them a Customer type.
+You'll need to decide which Clients you'd like to migrate and assign them a Customer type.

-When you select one or more Clients, you will see a blue bar pop up with options to delete or select a Customer type for your chosen Clients.
+When you select one or more Clients, a blue bar will appear with options to delete or select a Customer type for your chosen Clients.

 Once you select a Customer type, the selected Clients will be removed from the list and moved to the review page.